Jatropha biodiesel in India: Maharashtra

 In September 2007, the Hindustan Petroleum Corporation Limited (HPCL) joined hands with the Maharashtra State Farming Corporation Ltd (MSFCL) for a jatropha seed-based bio-diesel venture.
 As part of the project, jatropha plants would be grown on 500 acres (2 km²) in Nashik and Aurangabad.
 In November 2005, the Maharashtra Government aimed to cultivate jatropha on 600 km² in the state, with half the land going to the public sector and the other half to the private sector.
 On 1 July 2006, Pune Municipal Corporation took the lead among Indian cities in using bio-diesel from jatropha in over 100 public buses.

 Gulabrao Kale studied the prospects of plantation in the Ahmednagar district in Maharashtra and under his guidance, Govind Gramin Vikas Pratishthan (GOGVIP), decided to plan under DPAP program of government.
 Initially, it was a very difficult task to make farmers ready for the Jatropha plantation.
 When 20–25 farmers were offered the plan, only 2–3 farmers were convinced to plant jatropha.
 Lack of literacy was a big hindrance in convincing the farmers.
 It was hard to convince them about the future benefits of the plant and its potential to produce bio-diesel, an equivalent of diesel.
-But after untiring and continuous efforts more than 1000 farmers are working with the GOGVIP for the Jatropha planting program now.
+But after continuous efforts more than 1000 farmers are working with the GOGVIP for the Jatropha planting program now.

 For this task, under the watershed development program, GOGVIP took an area of 10.92 square kilometres for making CCTs.
 To date, more than 2 million Jatropha plants have been planted in the target area of the five villages of Vankute, Dhoki, Dhotre, Dhavalpuri and Gajdipoor in the project.
 The villages are in the remote locations and that made connecting them with GOGVIP a difficult task.